BOARD OF DIRECTORS

 Military links are available from this site.

 Originally issued as an informal bulletin called PERI-851-SCOPE created by Jerry Kasanda in March 1969, the bulletin evolved as the professional journal of the Canadian Forces Physical Education and Recreation (PE&R) Branch (Disbanded) and was titled the PERISCOPE.
 It was published regularly by DPERA.
 In addition to articles written by PEROs and PERIs on current topics related to PE&R, it contained announcements that were of common interest to PE&R members and a location list of all serving members.
 When the Branch was disbanded in 1997, the accumulated funds remaining in the Branch Fund were distributed to active projects like the Atlantic Region Reunion Committee, the Kingston Annual Dick Allen Golf Tournament/Reunion and to the establishment of this web site.
-Under the guidance of Lee Roberge the site was created by Brian Harrison, then maintained solely by Lee until 2004, when the reins were passed to Joe Beauchene, John Waller and Ken MacDonald who created the current version.
+Under the guidance of Lee Roberge the site was created by Brian Harrison, then maintained solely by Lee until 2004, when the reins were passed to Joe Beauchene, John Waller and Ken MacDonald who collectively created the current version.